-7 Steps: How To Lacquer Wood (Apply and Remove)
+7 Simple Steps: How To Lacquer Wood (Apply and Remove)

 Do you have a piece of wood whose beauty you would like to show off?
 You can apply a lacquer finish.
 This is a fast drying finish, thinner than shellac, and highly durable.
 Given its thinness, it must be applied in many coats to make it look great.